 When to call a professional exterminator to treat flies

 Unfortunately, there are times when a fly infestation is simply too large or stubborn to eliminate without professional help.
-If you’ve tried to deal with flies on your own with little-to-no success, it’s time to call a professional exterminator.
-It can sometimes be difficult to locate the source of a fly infestation and if you do not successfully deal with what is causing the fly problem, it will continue indefinitely.
+If you have tried to deal with flies on your own with little to no success, it is time to call a professional exterminator.
+The reality is that it can sometimes be difficult to locate the source of a fly infestation and if you do not successfully deal with what is causing the fly problem, it will continue indefinitely.
 A professional exterminator can help you treat the flies currently bothering you and find the source of the problem to eliminate future issues.

 How to keep flies away

 The most important part of keeping flies away is to eliminate things in your environment that allow them to thrive.
 Clean up crumbs, spills, and leftover food right away to avoid attracting flies inside.
 Make sure to properly dispose of garbage in a trash can with a well-closing lid.
-If flies are suddenly causing you problems, it means that there’s something in or around your house that provides them with the conditions they need to breed.
-Decaying organic matter — such as garbage, animal feces, and animal carcasses — is what many types of flies require for breeding.
+If flies are suddenly causing you problems it means that there is something in or around your house that provides them with the conditions they need to breed.
+Decaying organic matter—such as garbage, animal feces, and animal carcasses—is what many types of flies require for breeding.
 Find and remove any decaying matter that you find in or near your home in order to stop flies at the source and keep them out of your house.

 The bottom line on flies